dbjzs/DualNetM/README.md

 ```
 • `input_expData`: a '.csv' file in which rows represent cells and columns represent genes, or a '.h5ad' formatted file with AnnData objects, which is recommended to use the top3000 hypervariable genes.
 • `input_priorNet`: a '.csv' file contains collected a priori gene regulatory relationships, the default is the [NicheNet](https://github.com/saeyslab/nichenetr/tree/master/data).
 • `input_prior_markerData`: a '.csv' file contains a priori markers for different cell types corresponding to the expression data, columns represent priori markers of different cell types, and the column index is celltype.
+• `out_dir`: the path of DualNetM output(Gene regulatory networks and functional markers for different cell types).